 - Washing and scrubbing bedding and toys with a brush

-1. Remove your Guinea Pig from the Cage and Place somewhere Safe
+Step 1: Remove Your Guinea Pig From the Cage and Place It Somewhere Safe

-Please do not leave them roaming around on the ground as guinea pigs to tend to get into trouble by wandering off and exploring their surroundings.
-We suggest, therefore, to place your pet in a box with an open top in a quiet area of the house, any loud noises can scare them.
+Please do not leave them roaming around on the ground as guinea pigs tend to get into trouble by wandering off and exploring their surroundings.
+Therefore, place your pet in a box with an open top in a quiet area of the house because any loud noises can scare them.
 The last thing we would want is an injured or traumatized pet.

 Remove all the items that are inside the guinea pig’s cage.
 This includes any toys, bedding, furniture, water bottles, and food bowls.
 If there is any old food or water, we recommend that you empty their contents and replace them with fresher water and food.

-Use a dustpan to scoop out any dirt on the bedding and place it in a rubbish bag and make sure to throw it away immediately in a dustbin.
+Use a dustpan to scoop out any dirt on the bedding.
+Place it in a rubbish bag and make sure to throw it away immediately in a dustbin.

 By using a brush or whisk broom, dig out smaller debris or dirt.
 Otherwise, we also recommend using the vacuum cleaner to clean out the bottom of your pet’s cage.
 This is important as any filth that remains can potentially cause health troubles in the future like respiratory issues.

-Mix together white vinegar and water, 50/50 ration, and use it to spray the sides and bottom of the cage.
+Mix together white vinegar and water, a 50/50 ratio, and use it to spray the sides and bottom of the cage.
 Leave it for around 30 seconds and then wipe dry.
 Repeat until the surface is completely clean.

-Are you having trouble with harder stains and your water and vinegar mix seems to not be working?
-Leave on pure white vinegar for 5-10 minutes and then proceed to wipe it off.
-An alternative can be a mix of baking soda and vinegar, mixed enough to look like a paste, and then applied and left for 5 minutes, after which you can wipe it off.
+If you are having trouble with harder stains, leave on pure white vinegar for 5-10 minutes, and then proceed to wipe it off.
+An alternative can be a mix of baking soda and vinegar.
+Mixed enough to look like a paste, and then applied and left for 5 minutes.
+After which, you can wipe it off.

 Whilst you are waiting for your vinegar mixes to work, focus on the smaller objects that you took out from the cage.
 Empty and clean out plastic trays, bottles, and bowls and wash them with warm water.
 Check also if any toys need extra washing.

 Gradually fill in the cage again with clean bedding, toys, and accessories like bowls and bottles with fresh food.
-Want extra absorption?
-Place the newspaper underneath the bedding or chipping.
+Then, place the newspaper underneath the bedding or chipping.

-10. Return your Guinea Pig Back to its Clean Cage
+Step 10.
+Return Your Guinea Pig Back to Its Clean Cage

-Go grab your guinea pigs and place them in their home again and let them inspect their fresh and clean surroundings.
+Go grab your guinea pigs and place them in their home again.
+Let them inspect their fresh and clean surroundings.
 Also, give yourself a pat on the back for a good job!

 Frequently Asked Questions About Guinea Pig’s Cages

-Average Cleaning Time of a Guinea Pig Cage
+What Is the Average Cleaning Time of a Guinea Pig Cage?

 Do Guinea Pigs Need Bedding in Their Cage?

-In short, yes.
-Guinea pigs also need comfort when they sleep, eat and play.
-Use carpeting or soft materials as bedding for your pet and give them extra comfort.
+Guinea pigs need bedding in their cage.
+They also need comfort when they sleep, eat and play.
+Use carpeting or soft materials as bedding for your pet and give them an extra comfort.
 Please avoid using the newspaper as it is uncomfortable but do use it under the bedding for extra absorption.
-(Click to see our recommended guinea pig beddings)

 Are Toys Necessary in the Cage?